Effects of Hurricane Wilma in Florida: Broward County

-In Pompano Beach, a total of 40 homes became uninhabitable, including 20 mobile homes, 11 commercial buildings, 5 apartment and condo units, and 4 single-family dwellings.
-One of the worst damaged areas was downtown Fort Lauderdale, where several highrise office buildings suffered extensive damage, including One Financial Plaza, AutoNation Tower, Broward Financial Center, the Broward County Administration Building, the 14-floor Broward County School Board building, and the Broward County Courthouse.
+A total of 40 homes became uninhabitable in Pompano Beach, including 20 mobile homes, 11 commercial buildings, 5 apartment and condo units, and 4 single-family dwellings.
+In downtown Fort Lauderdale, several highrise office buildings suffered extensive damage, including One Financial Plaza, AutoNation Tower, Broward Financial Center, the Broward County Administration Building, the 14-floor Broward County School Board building, and the Broward County Courthouse.

-In the city of Plantation, 93 buildings sustained major damage.
+In Plantation, 93 buildings sustained major damage.
 Three single-family dwellings were severely damaged and 16 mobile homes were destroyed in Hollywood.
-A Coral Springs man who was inspecting damage during the eye of the hurricane was killed by a falling tree, according to a Broward County official.
 Moderate beach erosion at John U. Lloyd Beach State Park.
-Severe impact was reported in Davie.
-At Camp Seminole, a Boy Scout camp owned by the South Florida Council, the storm caused over $1 million in damage to trees, buildings, and other infrastructure.
+At Camp Seminole in Davie, the storm caused over $1 million in damage to trees, buildings, and other infrastructure.
 The camp was closed for several years and underwent repairs, re-opening as Camp Elmore in June 2012.
 A total of 608 trailers, 46 single-family homes, and 38 town homes were rendered uninhabitable, while one business was left in disrepair.
 Damage in the town alone was approximately $103 million, which included at least $60,000 to municipal buildings and around $150,000 to parks.